markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 templates can set `icon = "training_sword"` as a generic fallback.
 Item display still prefers explicit tiles, avatar channels, and `visual_template` pixel masks when present, so hand-shaped pixel item icons remain the primary look.
+Icons are shared semantic assets rather than one file per definition: the official Guard action, for example, deliberately references the existing `round_shield` icon.

+Actions and items may share any semantic icon id, so new content does not require one-off artwork.
+Action icons resolve an explicit `ui.icon`, then an icon matching the required ability, required spell, or action id, then `[ui.action_icon_fallbacks]` by `healing`, `condition`, action `kind`, and `default`.
+Item icons resolve an explicit `icon`/`icon_template`, then `[ui.item_icon_fallbacks]` by `ruleset_kind` and `default`.
+Ruleset-backed project item templates receive the resolved item fallback during sync.

+Action particle stages work the same way.
+Explicit `[actions.<id>.fx.<stage>]` data wins; otherwise `[fx.action_fallbacks.<semantic-role>].<stage>` may supply a shared preset.
+Healing and condition roles precede the action kind.
+Attack, spell, stance, and other mappings are authored by the ruleset rather than hardcoded by official action id.
+These fallback tables are optional, and all referenced icon and FX preset ids are validated.

 Ruleset-backed item templates can also carry item script source, authoring text, tile ids, and lights.
 The ruleset can bundle the referenced tiles too, including